balder-dev/balder/doc/source/getting_started/balder_components.rst

 relevant in the environment, the particular setup is for.
 So for example, if you have your computer, the router and the server of company X in your influenceable spectrum of devices you can add all of them to your setup.
-Also if the scenario is written later only for the router and the server, it will work out, because balder will automatically match these components.
+Also if the scenario is written later only for the router and the server, it will work out, because balder will automatically match scenario-devices with compatible setup-devices.

 What are devices?
 =================

 A device can be a component of a :ref:`Setup <Setups>` or of a :ref:`Scenario <Scenarios>`.
-In generally it describes a container object, which represents a test component, for example a browser or a server.
+In generally it describes a container object, which represents a test component, an application or a real physically device.
+Generally, a device can be everything which has functionality.

 In Balder, devices are inner-classes of :ref:`Setups` or :ref:`Scenarios`.
 These classes have class properties that describe instantiated feature classes (later more).
 This easily allows you to use these features